bengl/yaeb/README.md

 * Ctrl+Shift+I: Open Dev Tools for the browser window (not for the pages within.)
 * Ctrl+R: Reload the entire browser UI.

-## Features

-* Tabs
-* Separate profiles/persistent-sessions, just like with Chrome.
-* Keyboard shortcuts for basically anything you could ever want to do.

 To run with a profile other than "default", set the `YAEB_PROFILE` environment variable to whichever profile you want before starting the browser.
-You can also switch profiles programmitcally.
+The profile for new tabs can be set with Alt+Y. You can also switch profiles programmitcally.
 See the API section below.

 ## Configuration